 This makes the Iron Legionary a very cheap objective holder, and if placed near a Signifer, the Toughness can go up to 6 so even the strongest enemies will have a fairly hard time killing an Iron Legionary off in one blow.

-Like all the other fighters of the Iron Golem warband, the Iron Legionary also has access to the Double ability Throw Bolas, which lets them roll 2 dice, and do 1 damage on each roll of 4-5 or damage equal to the value of the Double roll on a 6 to an enemy fighter.
+Like all the other fighters of the Iron Golem warband, the Iron Legionary also has access to the Double ability Throw Bolas, which lets them roll 2 dice, and do 1 damage on each roll of 4-5 or on a 6 damage equal to the value of the Double to an enemy fighter.

 If you have a high-value Double, this is a great ability to use, especially if you need the range because you are standing on an objective or in an important tactical position, as you should be doing with that shield.

 Iron Legionary with Bolas: 75 points

-He has the same attack as a Legionary with a shield but loses the Toughness in favour of a Range 3″ attack with his Bolas.
+The Iron Legionary has the same attack as the basic Legionary but loses the Toughness in favour of a Range 3″ attack with his Bolas.